Spawzik/Final_Project/readme.txt

         Modules to be loaded: anaconda3 cuda

 2. Dont worry about Conda environment, Run First cell of spectrogram_cuda.ipynb to set up everything needed for execution.
     * After first cell has finished execution, click button top right of Jupityr Session named ex: Python (ipykernel), and change it to Python (spectrogram-cuda).
-This ensures your Notebook will execute within the environment.
+This ensures your Notebook will execute within the correct environment.

 3. Then run Second cell to install correct CuPy runtime, ignore warning about multiple installations of Cuda